MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 #### Composition of base policies

-The Azure Stack HCI base policy allows all the Microsoft components delivered by the OS and the Cloud deployments to be trusted.
+The Azure Stack HCI base policy allows all the Microsoft components delivered by the OS and the cloud deployment to be trusted.

 A base policy consists of the following sections: